mockative/mockative/README.md

 > [!IMPORTANT]
 > Mockative 3 now supports Kotlin 2!
 A new Gradle plugin has been introduced to make mocking much simpler in
 > Mockative 3.
-Please take the time to read through this README to if you're upgrading from Mockative 2.
+Please take the time to read through this README if you're upgrading from Mockative 2.

 Mocking for Kotlin/Native and Kotlin Multiplatform using the Kotlin Symbol Processing API ([KSP]).
 Notable features include: